Update: Search for Missing Hiker at Great Sand Dunes Continues in Limited Mode

 General Press inquiries: Katherine Faz, Public Information Officer, 719-582-0258 or email@example.com

-General media inquiries should be directed to Public Information Officer, Kathy Faz at 719-582-0258.
-The park will release additional information as we learn more.
+Updates to the situation will be made as new information develops.
+Media inquiries should be directed to Public Information Officer, Kathy Faz at 719-582-0258.

 Report shows visitor spending supports 348 jobs in local economy